What do I need to know about CPA license renewal?

 Businesses and individuals hire licensed CPAs because they need assurance that their finances are being handled by a trustworthy person.
 They need to know that they are working with someone who will help them stay in compliance with all regulations and who will use the correct processes to manage their money.

 But regulations and processes change.
 To maintain a high level of trust between CPAs and their clients, and ensure that CPAs have up-to-date skills and education, every jurisdiction requires each CPA to renew their expired CPA license and complete a designated number of continuing professional education (CPE) courses.
+In short, CPA renewal ensures that practicing public accountants are educated on the most recent best practices and regulations.

 What are the requirements for CPA license renewal?

+Your next question might be, how long does a CPA license last?
 As with the initial CPA license requirements, CPA license renewal requirements vary by jurisdiction.
 Most states require renewal every one to two years.
 When you apply to renew your license, you’ll typically need to pay a renewal fee (around $50-150 for most states) and provide proof that you’ve completed about 40 hours of CPE per year.

 Some states have more detailed CPE requirements.
-For example, California CPA license renewal requires you to complete at least 80 hours of CPE every two years—a specified number of these hours must include certain courses depending on your accounting specialty.
+For example, the California CPA license renewal process requires you to complete at least 80 hours of CPE every two years—a specified number of these hours must include certain courses depending on your accounting specialty.
 In addition to taking CPE, California requires licensed CPAs to pay a $120 biennial license renewal fee.

 How can I keep my CPA license up-to-date?

 Maintaining your CPA license requires a lot of planning and work.
-Mark your calendar with all appropriate renewal dates and create a detailed plan to ensure you fulfill all requirements before those dates.
+Mark your calendar with all appropriate CPA license renewal dates and create a detailed plan to ensure you fulfill all requirements before those dates.

 Above all, don’t wait until the last minute to complete your CPE.
 Take your CPE courses throughout the year and work with an educational partner like Becker to help you learn and retain knowledge.
 Becker’s CPE courses are taught by industry experts from the public and private accounting, consulting and education sectors, and help to expand your expertise that you can apply to your everyday work as a CPA.
 Additionally, our Prime CPE package comes with a compliance tracker that helps you track your earned CPE credits, so you’ll know exactly when you’ve met your jurisdiction’s requirements.